-SOC 39-5010, CIP 12.0401 (only at Plainville campus) - The 1000-hour program is designed to be completed in 39 weeks however with perfect attendance a student can finish within 33 weeks depending on their schedule.
-Upon completion of program an IIC diploma/affidavit of hours will be issued, and then the State Board Examination is taken leading to licensure in the State of CT.
+SOC 39-5010, CIP 12.0401 (only at Plainville campus) - Students can expect to complete this program within 39 weeks for full time.
+Upon completion of program an IIC diploma will be issued, and then the State Board Examination is taken leading to licensure in the State of CT.
 Instructional methods include the use of web based learning platform called LAB as well as theory and practical instruction.